NXT TV preview: The Stand & Deliver go-home show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for Tuesday’s NXT television show.
+The following matches and events are advertised for tonight’s NXT television show.

 -Ethan Page vs. Wes Lee vs. Eddy Thorpe vs. Lexis King in a four-way for a shot at the NXT North American Championship at NXT Stand & Deliver